-The Detroit-based casino opened its retail sports betting facility, currently known as ‘The Sportsbook at Greektown Casino-Hotel‘, on March 11, 2020, the first day of operation in the state.
-A Barstool rebranding to coincide with its online launch looms on the horizon.
+The Detroit-based casino opened its retail sports betting facility, currently known as ‘The Sportsbook at Greektown Casino-Hotel

 - Michigan Partner: Island Resort & Casino

-BetAmerica and its parent company, Churchill Downs Inc., announced a partnership in July 2020 with the Island Resort & Casino in Harris, MI.
-BetAmerica will operate its online sportsbook and casino in the state via the Island Resort’s license, in addition to setting up a brick-and-mortar sports betting experience at the casino.
-They hope to be accepting retail bets by the start of the 2020 football season.
+Twinspires and its parent company, Churchill Downs Inc., announced a partnership in July 2020 with the Island Resort & Casino in Harris, MI.
+Twinspires will operate its online sportsbook and casino in the state via the Island Resort’s license, in addition to setting up a brick-and-mortar sports betting experience at the casino.

 - Michigan Partner: MGM Grand Detroit

 The MGM Grand has been a fixture in downtown Detroit since it opened in 1999.
 The on-site BetMGM Sports Lounge was joint-first to open in the state, accepting its first bets on March 11, 2020.
-Online action is just around the corner for this household name.
+Online action took off on January 22, 2021.

 - Michigan Partner: Little River Casino

 Despite lacking a Rivers Casino property of its own in the state, Rush Street Interactive has secured online access in Michigan.
 The company announced its partnership with the appropriately named Little River Casino Resort in June 2020.
-Rush Street will offer both online sports betting and casino games via its premium BetRivers brand.
+Rush Street now offers both online sports betting and casino games via its premium BetRivers brand.